murex/tv-shows-app/README.md

 ## Running the APP

-To run the application, in your terminal run: `npm start`
+To run the final version with full features of the application, checkout the `tv-shows-app` branch and in your terminal run: `npm start`

 This will serve the application on http://localhost:4200 and will open your default browser

+In case you would like to adjust the port, run `ng serve -p <port>` instead of `npm start`

 ## License: